OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Spell_Mechanics.md

 **Source**: `SpellHandler.cs:CalculateDamageVariance()`

 #### Hit Chance Adjustment

+**Game Rule Summary**: If your spell has a low chance to hit, the game reduces its damage to compensate.
+This prevents spells with very poor hit chances from being overpowered when they do occasionally connect.
+Spells with less than 55% hit chance deal progressively less damage, with very unreliable spells hitting for only 25% of their normal damage.

 ```csharp
 if (HitChance < 55)
     Damage *= 0.25 + 0.5 / 55 * HitChance
 ```

 ### To-Hit Calculation

+**Game Rule Summary**: Spells can miss just like weapon attacks, but they use different calculations.
+Higher level casters are more accurate against lower level targets, while casting spells above your level makes them less reliable.
+Your target's magic resistances reduce your hit chance, and there are hard limits preventing spells from being either completely reliable or completely useless.

 #### Base Formula
 ```csharp